amazon-connect/amazon-connect-salesforce-scv/Solutions/AWSSCV-DashboardAlarms/readme.md

 # AWSSCV Dashboard Alarms
+## <span style="color:red">Salesforce is in the process of enabling EventBridge and SNS for Service Cloud Voice created accounts.
+Please validate service availability before proceeding with this configuration.</span>

 AWSSCV Dashboard Alarms provides a set of Cloudwatch alarms allowing administrators to receive notifications of alarms for various Amazon Connect metrics.

 ![Dashboard Alarms Architecture](Docs/Architecture.png)